biegehydra/EasyCsv-Dotnet/components.md

 ![2024-05-12_13-54](https://github.com/biegehydra/EasyCsv-Dotnet/assets/84036995/ce563585-f299-4aa4-8234-c6fcd70f9938)

 All you need to do in your component is give your StrategyItem a `DisplayName`, optionally define an `<Options>` section, and subscribe a callback to `StrategyPicked` that will create your strategy/reversible edit and use the CsvProcessor to perform it.
+The `CsvProcessingStepper` has a function to perform each operation you in the interfaces file.
 The `Description`, `DescriptionStr` `BeforeCsvExample`, `AfterCsvExample`, and `Example Options` are optional parameters for the UI.

 `AllowRun` controls whether the `RunOperation` button is disabled or not.
 When the "Run Operation" button is clicked, the `StrategyPicked` callback is called (calling `RunDivideAndReplicate` here) with the column name of the StrategyBucket this component is rendered in.

 ### Add Options Components To CsvProcessingStepper
 Once your done write your `StrategyItem` wrappers, just put them in the `<COlumnStrategies>` or `<FullCsvStrategies>` section of the CsvProcessingStepper.
 Note, when a full csv strategy is picked, the column name will be `InternalColumnNames.FullCsvOperations` or "_FullCsvOperations" in the `StrategyPicked` callback